 $ sudo sync

-Next up is to create an empty ssh file in boot partition to be able to connect your berry remotely.
+Next up is to create an empty ssh file in the boot partition to be able to connect your berry remotely.

 Eject you SD-Card in a lovely way to please your operating system 😉 Put the fresh SD-Card in your Pi, hook it up to your network, and power it up!
 Connect to your Raspberry